chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 ###👍 HOW DOES FILEBIRD WORK?
 Are you a WordPress website administrator?

-Managing a WordPress site means that you’ll be adding tons of multi-media files such as images, videos, audios, documents, etc., into your WP media library.
+Managing a WordPress site means that you’ll be adding tons of multi-media files, such as images, videos, audios, documents, etc., into your WP media library.

 As a result, your library has to store thousands of files and could become a total mess.
 WordPress default file name search function is a good thing but it will never match the ease of going directly to a folder.
 That’s when FileBird comes in to help with managing files in WordPress!